Start Strong FAQs 2023

 Services can continue to charge these levies.
 Services will need to retain evidence of the reasons for additional charges for funding compliance reviews.

-Approved Providers are not permitted to increase their service’s fees to offset the benefit of the fee relief payment.
+Services are not permitted to increase their service’s fees to offset the benefit of the fee relief payment.

 Services can increase fees to manage increased costs but will need to justify any fee increase during the audit process.
 Evidence such as increased rent or insurances can be used.
 See section 4.1.2 Fee Relief Payment spending rules in the guidelines for further details.